 beam-forming done at the AP.

-If an STA finds it is not a member of the group, or it is a member of the group but assigned NSTS indicates there is no space-time streams for it in the packet, the STA may drop the packet before processing the VHTLTFs.
+If a STA finds that it is not a member of the group, or the STA is a member of the group but the NSTSu at its STA position indicates that there are zero space-time streams for the STA in the packet, then the STA may elect to not process the remainder of the packet.

 PHY